fylein/fyle-mobile-app/README.md

 After running the tests, you can view the test coverage report by following these steps:

-- Open generated `index.html` file present in the `app/coverage/index.html`.
+- Open the generated `index.html` file present in the `app/coverage/index.html`.
 - Metrics Explanation:
-  In this file you would see 4 metrics for the files you have changed
+  In this file, you will see 4 metrics for the files you have changed:
   - Statements: Percentage of executed statements.
   - Branches: Percentage of executed branches (e.g., conditions in if, else, switch statements, `&&`, `||`, `?` operators used).
   - Functions: Percentage of executed functions.
   - Lines: Percentage of executed lines of code.
-- To increase code coverage write additional test cases to cover the missing Metrics.
+- To increase code coverage, write additional test cases to cover the missing metrics.

 <br/>